devashishkumar/angular-libraries-project/projects/file-upload-angular/README.md

-### What's new in version 1.1.0
+### What's new in version 1.2.0

-We can pass custom text in files upload button, we can check valid/invalid files list in dialog and select which files we want to upload from the selected files list using files uploader
+We can pass custom text in files upload button, we can check valid/invalid files list in dialog and select which files we want to upload from the selected files list using files uploader.
+Demo URL attached with this version

 # Angular single/multipe file uploader